Terms of Reference for the Review of Aged Care Quality Regulatory Processes

-The review will examine and advise on:
+The review examined and provided advice on:

-- why, prior to its sanction on 17 March 2017, Commonwealth aged care regulatory processes did not adequately identify the systemic and longstanding failures of care at the Makk and McLeay wards documented in the Oakden Report.
+- why, prior to its sanction on 17 March 2017, Commonwealth aged care regulatory processes did not adequately identify the systemic and longstanding failures of care at the Makk and McLeay wards documented in the Oakden Report

-- what improvements to the Commonwealth aged care regulatory system would increase the likelihood of immediate detection, and swift remediation by providers, of failures of care such as those identified in the Oakden Report.
+- what improvements to the Commonwealth aged care regulatory system would increase the likelihood of immediate detection, and swift remediation by providers, of failures of care such as those identified in the Oakden Report

 - the legislative framework for the provision of aged care in Australia, including the Aged Care Act 1997 and the Australian Aged Care Quality Agency Act 2013